-Is that what Christians mean when they say, “I’ve been called by God” or “I’m seeking my calling?”
-Clearly, God Almighty doesn’t call us on our phones.
+What do Christians mean when they say, “I’ve been called by God” or “I’m seeking my calling?”
+Clearly, God Almighty doesn’t call us on our cell phones.
 “God called me” is a popular phrase in our community.
 So, what does it mean?

 When we speak of “our calling,” most of the time we think we are being asked to do something, such as change careers, go to the mission field, go back to school, or have a child.
 What I can tell you as a Bible teacher and spiritual development coach is once we accept the call to be a Christian, a supernatural transformation process begins—resulting in a call to do something.

 The good news is every believer can experience a unique freedom and a new identity through the guidance of the Holy Spirit (Galatians 5:1).
 The truth is: You have a destiny.
 You’ve been called—so answer!

 The Bible says in Romans 8:29 NLT, “For God knew his people in advance, and he chose them to become like his Son, so that his Son would be the firstborn among many brothers and sisters.”
 That is God’s principal call on our lives.
 He desires we work constantly to live holy, righteous lives, which is called “sanctification.”
 This doesn’t mean we become Jesus, but as his creation we can mirror many facets of his image.

 The Apostle Paul wrote, “It is God’s will that you should be sanctified…” (1 Thessalonians 4:3-4).
 “Sanctify” means to make holy or set apart; to conform to the likeness of Jesus Christ (see Eph.
 4:24; Heb.
 12:10).
 Early twentieth century minister and teacher, Oswald Chambers, wrote, “We are not here to be God’s showroom, we are here to exhibit one thing—the absolute captivity of our lives to Jesus Christ.”